Wright’s towers surrounding St. Mark’s Church. Source: Architizer.

 The design featured octagonal shapes and copper balconies and parapets, but even more unusual would have been the lack of steel anywhere in the structures.
 Without steel for reinforcement, concrete cores were placed at the center of each tower in “tap-root” structures that resembled trees.
 The cantilevered floors would have extended from the core like branches.
 The tallest tower had 18 stories–including Wright’s personal two-story penthouse at the top, with the others topping 14 stories.
 In keeping with the “towers in a park” style later popularized by fellow architect Le Corbusier, Wright made sure the buildings were surrounded by open space.
 The lack of “dark urban canyons” evoked a more rural atmosphere in the middle of a city.

-Existing row houses at E. 10th St. and Stuyvesant St., what is known today as Renwick Triangle after architect James Renwick.
-Source: NYC Architecture.
+Existing row houses at E. 10th St. and Stuyvesant St. Source: NYC Architecture.